RADalian/cube/tutorial/step7.md

 > [Angular Component Interaction Chapter](https://angular.io/guide/component-interaction#component-interaction)
 > [Angular @ViewChild Topic](https://angular.io/api/core/ViewChild)

-## Add the Method To Update the Face Color
+## Add TS Code To Update the Face Color

 After getting the HTML _face_ `DIV` dom element reference, we can add the `typescript` code to update the face color.
 Add the method and refactor the code of `cube-unit.component.ts` as below